CodeTirtho97/CodeAtlas/README.md

 https://github.com/fastapi/fastapi
 ```

 The ingestion pipeline runs in the background.
-A progress bar shows each stage:
+A progress bar tracks each stage:

-- Cloning
+1. Cloning the repository
-- Filtering files
+2. Filtering files (excludes vendor, build artifacts, etc.)
-- Parsing code
+3. Parsing code (Tree-sitter AST)
-- Generating embeddings
+4. Generating embeddings (text-embedding-004)
-- Storing vectors
+5. Storing vectors in Qdrant + metadata in PostgreSQL
-- Building dependency graph
+6. Building the dependency graph (NetworkX)
+7. Extracting API endpoints (Tree-sitter, no LLM)
-- Generating repository summary
+8. Generating repository summary (Gemini)
+9. Generating the onboarding guide (Gemini)

 ### 3. Explore the Dashboard

-Once complete, the dashboard auto-populates with:
+Once complete, the dashboard provides five tabs:

-- **Repository Summary** — Purpose, tech stack, architecture
+- **Overview** — Purpose, tech stack, architecture, and entry points
+- **Ask AI** — Multi-turn chat with full session history and cited sources
-- **Start Here Guide** — Ordered learning path for new developers
+- **Guide** — Step-by-step learning path and core workflows for new developers
-- **API Endpoints** — All discovered routes (GET /users, POST /login, etc.)
+- **API Map** — All discovered HTTP endpoints, filterable by method and path
-- **File Dependencies** — What each file uses and what uses it
+- **Dependencies** — File-level import/export graph with hub detection

 ### 4. Ask Questions

-Type any question about the repository:
+Start a chat session and type any question about the repository:

 ```
 How does authentication work?